rpalmer93/cookie-stand/newjournal.md

 Journal Entry 4:

 Today in lecture we went over forms, HTML tables, and event listeners.
 We also did a recap of JS constructor functions, which I still struggle with a little.
 In lab we then added a form to our html and JS files.
 I then attempted to use an event listener in my JS file to populate a new table row on my webpage.

+Journal Entry 5:

+On Friday 12/15 we were assigned partners for our Chocolate Pizza project and after lecture we began working on the project.
+Me and my partner started with a new repo on GitHub and added myself as a contributor, then we made an HTML scaffold and began editing the CSS.
+We finished the project over the course of the weekend by tweaking the HTML positioning and a few CSS features as well as a form for our ingredients list.
+Our reading for the weekend covered JS debugging using console.log and various developer tools.